shawnyin128/shawnyin128.github.io/_projects/jepa_architecture_environment_probing_model.md

 In parallel, for each time step:
 - The ground truth observation o₁, o₂, ... is encoded by Enc_ψ to generate the target representations s′₁, s′₂, ....

-The training objective is to minimize the distance between the predicted latent states sₜ and the encoded ground truth representations s′ₜ at each step, often using a contrastive or L2 loss.
+The training objective is to minimize the distance between the predicted latent states sₜ and the encoded ground truth representations s′ₜ at each step.

 This design allows the model to learn to plan forward purely based on the initial state and a sequence of actions — without relying on access to visual inputs during inference.